ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step2.md

 In this step, we are going to build and run the Liberty app locally and connect it to the remote DB2 and LDAP servers simulating what would be a real production scenario.

+### Get started

 Before building the application, on your skytap machine, go to **/home/skytap/PurpleCompute**.
-This is the home directory from where we run the lab.
+This is the home directory from where we run the lab:

-- Login to your skytap machine.
+1. Login to your skytap machine.
-- Open your terminal.
+2. Open your terminal.
-- Enter `cd PurpleCompute`
+3. Enter `cd PurpleCompute`

 ### Build the Liberty app